AEJS1982/MyWorks/README.md

 v0.9 - First release.
 Hand-coded CSS styles, auth guard, mock login with mock token, template-driven with hand-crafted validations.
 Minimal use of RxJS to simulate calls to an HTTP service

 v1.1 - Second release.
-This will include NgRx+more RxJS to handle the effects.
+Initial support for CSS Flexbox hand-made mini-framework.
+Also, this release will include NgRx+more RxJS to handle the effects.

 v1.2 - Reactive Forms instead of template-driven two-way bound forms

-v1.3 - FlexBox/CSS Grid support for layout (TBD)
+v1.3 - Better FlexBox/CSS Grid support for layout (TBD)

 v1.4 - Jasmine support